HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 analysts: [smatei]
 editors: [bazzadp]
 translators: []
-tpiros_bio: Tamas Piros is a Developer Evangelist, Google Developer Expert and Technical Trainer.
+tpiros_bio: Tamas Piros is a Developer Experience Engineer at <a href="https://cloudinary.com/">Cloudinary</a>, Google Developer Expert and Technical Instructor.
 bseymour_bio: Ben Seymour is a Dynamic Media & Content Specialist at <a href="https://cloudinary.com/">Cloudinary</a>.
 eeeps_bio: Eric Portis is a Web Platform advocate at <a href="https://cloudinary.com/">Cloudinary</a>.
 discuss: 2041